aqua30/FontAwesomeTab/README.md

         <item>&#xf007;</item>
 </string-array>

-PS: Make sure your view pager page count and images count should be same otherwise default image would be added.
+<b>PS:</b> Make sure your view pager page count and images count should be same otherwise default image would be added.